tinkerbell/tinkerbell-docs/docs/index.md

 Interested in contributing?
 Check out our [Contributors' Page](/contributors).

 ## What's Powering Tinkerbell?

-The Tinkerbell stack consists of five microservices, or components:
+The Tinkerbell stack consists of five microservices, and a grpc API:

+- [**Tink**](/services/tink) - Tink is the Tinkerbell server and CLI.
+It communicates over gRPC, and is responsible for processing workflows.
+The CLI is used to create workflows and their building blocks, templates and hardware data.

-- [**Boots**](https://github.com/tinkerbell/boots) - Boots is Tinkerbell's DHCP server.
-It handles DHCP requests, hands out IPs, and serves up iPXE.
+- [**Boots**](/services/boots) - Boots is Tinkerbell's DHCP server.
+It handles DHCP requests, hands out IPs, and serves up [iPXE](https://ipxe.org/).
 It uses the Tinkerbell client to pull and push hardware data.
 It only responds to a predefined set of MAC addresses so it can be deployed in an existing network without interfering with existing DHCP infrastructure.

-- [**Hegel**](https://github.com/tinkerbell/hegel) - Hegel is the metadata service used by Tinkerbell and OSIE.
+- [**Hegel**](/services/hegel) - Hegel is the metadata service used by Tinkerbell and OSIE.
 It collects data from both and transforms it into a JSON format to be consumed as metadata.

-- [**OSIE**](https://github.com/tinkerbell/osie) - OSIE is an in-memory installation environment for bare metal.
+- [**OSIE**](/services/osie) - OSIE is an in-memory installation environment for bare metal.
 It installs operating systems and handles deprovisioning.

 - [**PBnJ**](https://github.com/tinkerbell/pbnj) - PBnJ is a microservice that can communicate with baseboard management controllers (BMCs) to control power and boot settings.

-- [**Tink**](https://github.com/tinkerbell/tink) - Tink is the Tinkerbell server and CLI.
-It communicates over gRPC, and is responsible for processing workflows.
-The CLI is used to create workflows and their building blocks, templates and hardware data.

 In addition to the microservices, there are three pieces of infrastructure: